wilson-velasco/diabetes-project/readme.md

 # Project Description

-This [dataset](doc:https://www.kaggle.com/datasets/iammustafatz/diabetes-prediction-dataset) was retrieved from Kaggle.com.
+This <a href='https://www.kaggle.com/datasets/iammustafatz/diabetes-prediction-dataset'>dataset</a> was retrieved from Kaggle.com.
 It contains the medical and demographic data from patients, along with their diabetes status.

 # Project Goals